 - Open the Data Manager dialog box again.
 You can now see the history of this first run of the query.

 - Use the query Payroll to create another page report report1.cls.

 - Preview report1.cls.
 Designer appends the running information as a record in the Data Manager dialog box.

 - Publish a page report that has its query properties Maximum Rows and/or Maximum Duration set together with its catalog to Server.

 - Run the report on Server.
 Server saves the query running information, but does not have a GUI to display it.
 In order to view the information, you need to use the Data Manager in Designer.

 - Start Designer.
 Make sure that you have pointed the dmPath argument in the file report.ini in

 <designer_install_root>\binto the output location (containing the dm folder) of Server.
 In most cases, you need to use FTP or remote copy to copy the dm folder from the Server machine to the Designer machine.

-- In Designer, use the Data Manager to view the query's Server-side run history information.
+- In Designer, use the Data Manager to view the query's Server-side running history.